-Source: author's computations using French post-electoral surveys 1956-2017 (presidential and legislative elections) Reading: in 1956, left-wing parties (SFIO-PS, PCF, Rad., various left, greens, extreme-left) obtain a score that is 11 point shigher among the 18-34-year-old than among the 65-year-old-and over; in 2012, their score is 10 points higher among the 18-34-year-old.
+Source: author's computations using French, US and British post-electoral surveys 1948-2017 (see piketty.pse.ens.fr/conflict) Reading: in 1956, left-wing parties (SFIO-PS, PC, Rad., etc.) obtain a score that is 14 points lower among university graduates than among non-university graduates in France; in 2012, their score is 13 points higher among university graduates (after controls for age, sex, income, wealth, father's occupation).
+The evolution is similar for democratic vote in the US and labour vote in Britain.

-Left-wing vote in France, 1956-2017: from the worker party to the high-education party
+Voting for left-wing & democratic parties in France, Britain, US 1948-2017: from the worker party to the high-education party